danzera/bonus-calculator/README.md

 The second index should contain the bonus percentage the employee is to receive.
 See section below for calculation instructions.
 The third index should be the adjusted annual compensation (base annual + bonus) The fourth index should be the employee's total bonus rounded to the nearest dollar.
-Finally, iterate over the employees array and

-use each employee array as input to your first function console.log the results of each iteration.
+Finally, iterate over the employees array anduse each employee array as input to your first function console.log the results of each iteration.

 ### Individual Bonus calculation